daxh/MadTest02/README.md

 this simple case there is no place to use Rx, as I believe.
 It will be a good starting point for further explorations and comparisons.
 Also, obviously some of classes created here will be reused on the next stages.

+2) **FilteredRecyclerViewActivity**, and **FilteredRecyclerViewAdapter** respectively, is an example of how filtering functionality could be added to RecyclerView in a classic way.